-Our first meeting will be held via Zoom Video Conferencing on December 21, 2020, at 1 p.m.
-If you are interested in joining this meeting, please contact Bryanna Grefthen at 218-683-7075 or Bryanna.Grefthen@Pennington.mnswcd.org.
+Our next meeting will be held via Zoom Video Conferencing on March 17, 2021, at 1 p.m.
+If you would like to join this meeting, please contact Bryanna Grefthen at 218-683-7075 or Bryanna.Grefthen@Pennington.mnswcd.org.

 Check out these sites for more information about invasive or noxious weeds: